onnx/onnx/docs/IR.md

 A graph is used to describe a side-effect-free computation (function).
 A serialized graph is comprised of a set of metadata fields, a list of model parameters, and a list of computation nodes.

 Each computation dataflow graph is structured as a topologically sorted list of nodes that form a graph, which MUST be free of cycles.
-Each node represents a call to an operator.
+Each node represents a call to an operator or a model local function.
 Each node has zero or more inputs and one or more outputs.

 Graphs have the following properties: